Walter Reed Welcomes First Baby of the New Year

 |0

-This work, Walter Reed Welcomes First Baby of the New Year [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Walter Reed Welcomes First Baby of the New Year, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.